 Proposal:

-Rename the TWS earbuds to TWS in-ear headphones
+Rename the TWS earbuds to TWS in-ear headphones or include a clarification on the TWS earbuds and in-ear headphones definition.

-Data on other types of headphones such as on-ear, over-ear wireless headphones is not available in the sub-clause 4.2, source propose further investigation to cover on-ear and over-ear wireless headphones.
+Data on other types of headphones, such as on-ear, over-ear wireless headphones, is not available in the sub-clause 4.2.
+The source proposes further investigation to cover on-ear and over-ear wireless headphones.

 Sub-clause “4.4 Laptops”: Figures in other sub-clauses of clause 4 indicate the possible presence of microphone positions, but Figure 4.4-1 in sub-clause 4.4 lacks the detail.